Shares of Bancorpsouth Inc Fall to a New 52-Week Low | Comtex SmarTrend

 Shares of Bancorpsouth Inc Fall to a New 52-Week Low

-Potential upside of 94.6% exists for Bancorpsouth Inc, based on a current level of $18.36 and analysts' average consensus price target of $35.71.
-The stock should find initial resistance at its 50-day moving average (MA) of $28.60 and further resistance at its 200-day MA of $29.20.
+Potential upside of 90.0% exists for Bancorpsouth Inc, based on a current level of $18.80 and analysts' average consensus price target of $35.71.
+The stock should run into initial resistance at its 50-day moving average (MA) of $27.87 and subsequent resistance at its 200-day MA of $29.06.

 BancorpSouth Bank operates as a commercial bank.
 The Bank offers student checking accounts, debit cards, online and mobile banking, money management, loans, mortgages, retirement planning, and advisory services.
 BancorpSouth Bank serves customers in the United States.